carolt2015/AutomateCatalog/README.md

 # AutomateCatalog
 Automate updating catalog information for an online store.
 Develop a system that will update the catalog information with data provided by the suppliers for an online store.
+This project is a part of the coursework from Google IT Automation with Python from Coursera.

 <ins>**Project tasks:**</ins>